spencerharris63/FlexNav/README.md

 var test = document.querySelectorAll('a');
 ```

 Inspect one of the listed boulevards to find `.mw-category` in the code.
-Note: You can reference the currently selected element using `$0`.
+Note: You can reference the currently selected element using `$0` in the console.

 ```js
 var category = document.querySelector('.mw-category');